HenryQW/Awesome-TTRSS/docs/README.md

 ### Supported Environment Variables

-- SELF_URL_PATH: the url to your TTRSS instance
+- SELF_URL_PATH: the url to your TTRSS instance. **🔴 Please note that this value should be consistent with the URL you see in your browser address bar, otherwise TTRSS will not start.**
 - DB_HOST: the address of your database
 - DB_PORT: the port of your database
 - DB_NAME: the name of your database